 This article will focus on creating VM, i.e., a Virtual Machine on Microsoft Azure.
 Microsoft Azure provides many cloud services and getting a virtual machine is one of those.
-One can create a virtual machine (for example, a remote desktop machine on cloud) and access the same with the provided credentials.
-Azure gives us flexibility to choose the type of machine.
+One can create a virtual machine (for example, a remote desktop machine on the cloud) and access the same with the provided credentials.
+Azure gives us the flexibility to choose the type of machine.
 For example, client or server and the operating system and machine configuration of one’s choice.
-So, it gives flexibility to create a small machine or setup a huge configuration machine based on requirements.
+So, it gives the flexibility to create a small machine or set up a huge configuration machine based on requirements.
 Each configuration and component chosen had a price that depends on how long and how much the VM is used.
 In this article, I’ll set a VM on Microsoft Azure step by step and this article will be more of a tutorial form.

 Azure Account Setup

 If one does not have a paid Azure account, one could leverage Azure’s new account’s benefits of giving $200 credits.
 That means if you are new to Azure and want to play around with its free trial, you’ll get $200 credits that you can use to explore Azure.
 If you are new to Azure and do not have an account, follow the process I illustrate below, else directly login to your portal.

 - Open the Azure web site, i.e., azure.microsoft.com.

 - Click on Start free to create your free Azure account and get $200 as credits.